lapikit/lapikit.dev/docs/components/modal.md

 | `–-modal-radius`      | `--kit-radius-md`  | Modal edge radius   |
 | `–-modal-translate-x` | `-50%`             | Horizontal position |
 | `–-modal-translate-y` | `-50%`             | Vertical position   |

+Complement the use of Modals with [Dialog](/docs/components/dialog) for confirmations or [Popover](/docs/components/popover) for light details.